 Employment Outlook and Salary Info

 People who complete a title clerk training program are qualified to work for car dealers or state Department of Motor Vehicles (DMV) agencies as title clerks.
 However, many receive their training on the job.
-According to PayScale.com, title clerks earned median salaries of $31,801 as of January 2016.
+According to PayScale.com, title clerks earned average salaries of $35,643 as of September 2019.

 Continuing Education Information